 David H. Ben-AsherPartner

 Mr. Ben-Asher served as Deputy Attorney General and Chief Counsel to the New Jersey Division on Civil Rights and later as a hearing examiner for that agency presiding over formal discrimination hearings and rendering recommended decisions.
-He also served as the County Counsel of Essex County and later as the Assistant Commissioner and Director of Litigation of the New Jersey Department of the Public Advocate.
+He also served as the County Counsel of Essex County, and subsequently as the Assistant Commissioner and Director of Litigation of the New Jersey Department of the Public Advocate.
 He has served as a member of the New Jersey Supreme Court Committee on Civil Practice.

 Mr. Ben-Asher has argued and/or tried cases in every court level in the jurisdiction from the United States Supreme Court down to lower state courts.
-Mr. Ben-Asher drafted the provisions of the New Jersey Law Against Discrimination which prohibit discrimination based on sex or disability, and he handled many of the first important cases involving alleged violations of those provisions.
+Mr. Ben-Asher drafted the provisions of the New Jersey Law Against Discrimination which prohibit discrimination based on sex and disability, and handled many of the first important cases involving alleged violations of those provisions.
 He has been the attorney in a number of employment cases which resulted in precedent-setting rulings.
-In another area, he obtained a landmark federal court decision which ordered the President to expend $239 million for a nationwide employment program for youths.
+In another area, Mr. Ben-Asher obtained a landmark federal court decision which ordered the President to expend $239 million for a nationwide employment program for youths.